-If you’re reading this, it’s probably because you’re sick, laying in bed, bored, fatigued, and wondering why snot tastes salty—and getting rid of a sore throat is something you’ve had time to think about while you stare at the ceiling wondering when your loved ones are going to come home from work, or if they’ve quarantined your home.
+If you’re reading this, it’s probably because you’re sick, laying in bed, bored, fatigued, and wondering why snot tastes salty—and getting rid of a sore throat is something you’ve become quite concerned with.
 If you haven’t gone to the doctor yet, here are some symptoms you might want to pay attention to: muscle pain, fatigue, fevers, and headaches, even hiccups.
 If you have any of those symptoms, then you probably want to work on getting rid of the flu as well.

 Additionally, if you’ve had your sore throat for more than seven days, chances are you have strep throat, tonsillitis, or some other bacterial infection that will require antibiotics.
 Another cause of your sore throat might be allergies, or your excessive smoking.
 The solutions to those two problems are obvious: take allergy medication or quit smoking.
 If, however, you just want to know how to get rid of a sore throat, we have some solutions.

 Your coughing is caused by your lungs attempting to empty themselves of the fluids (post-nasal drip) that tend to build up inside of them when you have a cold or the flu.
 Cough drops stop you from coughing, but further complications could arise if you don’t get that mucus out of your system.
 This is just something to be aware of.

 See a doctor if your sore throat lasts longer than 5 days.If you can’t identify an allergen that could be causing your sore throat, then it’s time to see a doctor.
 Usually, sore throats that last 5 days or longer are caused by a bacterial infection like Strep throat or tonsillitis.
 If one of these bacterium (or another) are found in a throat culture, then your doctor will most often prescribe penicillin, or another antibiotic if you’re allergic to that.